The College

 Today, Curry College is recognized as a leading college for individualized education by continuing to focus on the particular learning needs of each student, with an average class size of 20 students and a student/faculty ratio of 12:1.

-The College is now a private, independent institution offering 25 majors and 65-plus minors and concentrations leading to undergraduate degrees, and offering graduate degrees in accounting, education, criminal justice, business administration, and nursing.
+The College is now a private, not-for-profit, independent institution offering 25 majors and 65-plus minors and concentrations leading to undergraduate degrees, and offering graduate degrees in accounting, education, criminal justice, business administration, and nursing.
 The College offers undergraduate students a pathway to master’s degrees through 5th year master’s programs and a wide array of extra-curricular activities, ranging from 16 NCAA division III athletic teams to an outstanding theatre program.

 The student body has experienced significant enrollment growth and now consists of approximately 1,600 traditional undergraduate students, and nearly 500 continuing education and graduate students.
 Approximately 70 percent of traditional undergraduates reside on the Curry campus.